gazebosim/docs/docs/ionic/_sources/install_windows_src.md.txt

 # Source Installation on Windows 10 or 11

-OGRE2 rendering capabilities are not currently supported in Windows, and Gazebo GUI works in a limited fashion.
+OGRE2 rendering capabilities are supported in Windows, and Gazebo GUI works in a limited fashion.
 These functionalities correspond to the currently building packages `gz-rendering` and `gz-sim`, respectively.
-The packages will build, but you can expect runtime failures when using their functionalities.
+The packages will build, without any failures when using their functionalities.

 > **NOTE**
 > You should be able to use `ogre` as a rendering engine instead of the default `ogre2`.